ai4os/ai4-docs/source/howtos/develop/drift-watch.rst

 The previous section has showed how we could compute drift inside our predict function.

-But for a better user experience, we have developed `DriftWatch`_ to visualize the drift over time.
+But for a better user experience, we have developed `DriftWatch`_ to visualize the drift over time in an interactive way.
-It allows to save the drift metrics for each inference call and visualize them over time.
-It also provides a web interface to visualize the data (eg. images) that was were used for the predictions.
+It allows to save the drift metrics for each inference call and plot them over time.

 To connect your module with DriftWatch, follow these steps: